faintbeep/BlastonCamera/README.md

 #### Orbit motion

 A motion that revolves around another motion, looking at the center point by default.
-This takes a `center` motion, an `offset` vector representing the starting distance from the center, and a 2d `direction` vector.
+This takes a `center` motion, an `offset` vector representing the starting distance from the center, a 2d `direction` vector and a `speed` in degrees per second.

 The `direction` vector allows orbiting in any direction rather than just horizontally.
 If you imagine your head at the `center` point and you are looking at the `offset` point, `direction.x` is the right/left direction and `direction.y` is the up/down direction from that point of view.